warpme/minimyth/trunk/gar-minimyth/script/meta/minimyth/files/share-readme.txt

 Directory listing
     + readme.txt
         This file.
+    + changelog.txt
+        A text file containing the changes to MiniMyth.
+        Be sure to read the changes before you use the new version as some changes will cause your system to fail during boot.
+        This file is included in 'ram-minimyth-<version>.tar.bz2' and 'nfs-minimyth-<version>.tar.bz2' as well.
     + version
         A text file containing the the version of MiniMyth in this directory.
         This file is included in 'ram-minimyth-<version>.tar.bz2' and